-Most people love dogs, and those of us who have dogs, can hardly fathom the thought of someone not loving them too.
+Most people love dogs, and those of us who have dogs can hardly fathom the thought of someone not loving them too.
 Truth be told, many people don’t.
-To further trouble this problem, caution dogs are a misunderstood group.
-There are many people who simply do not ‘get it’; the daily struggle this group of caring and dedicated owners goes through, working with these difficult dogs, trying to give them a quality life that they deserve.
-Some people will cross the street in absolute terror if they see a red caution leash headed their way.
-Others, with strong opinions have no problem venting their feelings for allowing a ‘dangerous’ dog in public.
-“All red-labelled dogs should just be done-away-with.”
+To further trouble this problem, reactive dogs are a misunderstood group.
+There are many people who simply do not ‘get it’; the daily struggle this group of caring and dedicated owners go through, working with these difficult dogs, trying to give them a quality life that they deserve.
+Some people will cross the street in absolute terror if they see a red Caution or orange No Dogs leash headed their way.
+Others, with strong opinions, have no problem venting their feelings for allowing a ‘dangerous’ dog in public.
+“All red-labeled dogs should just be done-away-with.”
 “No one should own a dog that will put a person or other animal at risk.”
 You have heard it before.

-As mentioned before, this is a misunderstood group.
+As previously mentioned, this is a misunderstood group.
 Clearly, as owners, we understand there is a problem.
 We know the severity of our dog’s problems, and they should be managed appropriately and responsibly.
-Not all dogs were born and raised to be the friendly ambassador of the neighborhood.
-As a dog owner in general, but even more importantly if you own one of these misunderstood, non- conforming, unruly beasts, you need take steps to be that much more of an exemplary dog owner.
+Not all dogs were born and raised to be the friendly ambassador of the neighbourhood.
+As a dog owner in general, but even more important if you own one of these misunderstood, non- conforming, unruly beasts, you need take steps to be that much more of an exemplary dog owner.
 Yes, you really do.

 That also means taking precautionary measures to protect others from your dog, and your dog too, from others.
-Sadly, with your dog having a caution leash, it puts an easy target on your dog to take the blame if things go sideways.
+Sadly, with your dog being reactive it puts an easy target on your dog to take the blame if things go sideways.